alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

 {% slide assume_worst_intent 17 %}

-the good news is that it
+The good news is that **it doesn't have to be this way**.
-doesn't have to be this way there are tools and techniques we can use to build services to reduce the risk of harassment we can never stop all the nasty people in the world but we can do better there are ways that we are always kept platforms that are not just open to facilitate all forms of abuse we can do better than to komm
+There are tools and techniques we can use to build services in a way that reduces the risk of harassment.

+We can never stop all the nasty people in the world, but we can do better.
+There are ways to build platforms that aren't just open to all forms of abuse.
+We can do better than twitter.com.

 {% slide assume_worst_intent 18 %}

-so how can we protect our users and restrict walkthroughs and best practice for the rest of presentation
+So how can we protect our users?

+In the rest of this presentation, we'll look at some ideas and best practices.

 {% slide assume_worst_intent 19 %}

-the first
-thing I want to stress is that a lot of users who aren't risk of harassment are essentially normal users they want to use your service for the same reason as everyone else and that might be fun it might be work it might be because they're doing creative projects all sorts of reasons same reasons it has anybody else with you something now they might also be using it for reasons of looking for an escape looking to improve their morale looking for support but a lot of the reasons we'll along with the rest of your users as this means that making your service better for better for vulnerable users users who are at high risk of harassment can make it better for everyone as an example of this sorry did I hear something in the audience right sorry I misheard something there so um go back to this take email spam we all probably get a small most of us I imagines from get a small number of emails we get a trickle of spam if we were to turn off all a spam filtering and just take all of the messages that come to our inbox it would not be overwhelming for us we could cope with it it would be annoying but we could deal with it but a lot of spam filtering technology was designed originally for people who were just overwhelmed in spam drowning in it thousands of messages a day they couldn't keep up those services have will for them but then we people who don't really need that but would still benefit from it we get the side benefits of that and then same way there are lots of ways people will use these time use these techniques to make it better for everyone
+The first thing I want to stress is that a lot of users who get harassed are essentially normal users.
+They want to use your service for the same reasons as everyone else -- that might be fun, work, creative projects -- all sorts of reasons.
+The same reasons as anybody else.

+Now, they might also be using it to look for an escape, to improve morale or find support -- but a lot of the reasons will align with the rest of your users.
+This means that making your service better for users who are at high risk of harassment can make it better for everyone else.

+As an example of this, conside email spam.
+Most of us probably get a small amount of emails, and a trickle of spam.
+If we were turned off our spam filtering, and let them all into our inbox, it would be annoying but not overwhelming.
+We could deal with it.

+Spam filtering technology is essential for people who get overwhelmed in spam, drowning in thousands of messages a day.
+They couldn't keep up with email if they didn't have spam filtering.
+They absolutely *need* it.

+But then we -- people who don't really need that -- we get the benefits of that.
+In the same way, there are lots of ways these techniques can make a service better for everyone.

 {% slide assume_worst_intent 20 %}